-Flogas Britain Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chain.
-We are therefore Committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.
+Flogas Britain Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chains.
+We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

 We met the turnover threshold applicable under section 54 of the Modern Slavery Act 2015 in the period covered by this statement.

 We are a distributor of LPG and LNG in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business is available at www.flogas.co.uk.

 We are a part of the DCC Group.
 DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 DCC currently has operations in 20 countries and employs over 13,000 people.
 Additional information on the Group is available at www.dcc.ie.